USS Clarion: World War II Pacific Theatre operations

 After loading cargo at Gulf of Mexico ports, Clarion sailed for Pearl Harbor, which she reached 21 July 1945.
 Three days later she got underway for San Francisco, California, to load cargo for Manila, where she arrived 1 October.
-Carrying cargo to support occupation activities, she called at Jinsen, Korea, and Tsingtao, Taku, and Shanghai, China, before sailing for the U.S. East Coast from Tsingtao 21 January 1946.
+Carrying cargo to support occupation activities, she called at Jinsen, Korea, and Qingdao, Taku, and Shanghai, China, before sailing for the U.S. East Coast from Qingdao 21 January 1946.

 Post-war decommissioning

 She reached Norfolk 11 March, and was decommissioned at Baltimore, Maryland, 13 May 1946.
-On 18 May 1946 she was transferred to the War Shipping Administration.
+On 18 May 1946, she was transferred to the War Shipping Administration.

 Merchant service

 Clarion was removed by Dichman, Wright and Pugh, 25 February 1947, from the Reserve Fleet, under a GAA contract.
-It was sold to Norway, 7 March 1947, for $693,862.
-She was reflagged for Norway and renamed Livdal, or Løvdal.
+It was sold to Norway, 7 March 1947, for $693,862, then re-flagged for Norway and renamed Livdal, or Løvdal.
 She wrecked off of the coast of Peru, 26 April 1970.